bjventures/SurveyMerge/readme.md

 The answers and answer times will be found in the other 2 worksheets.
 If you want to conduct manipulation of the data and analysis, we recommend that you start a new works sheet since every time you click on the  "Merge Files" button, the "Answers" and "Answer Time" worksheets will be overwritten.

-Please see the [wiki on GitHub](https://github.com/bjventures/SurveyMerge/wiki) for more information.
+Developers who wish to work with the code, please see the [wiki on GitHub](https://github.com/bjventures/SurveyMerge/wiki) for more information.